decuant/Tavolozza/README.md

 Selection of a foreground colour with the left mouse button, the background with the right mouse button.

-Choosing a color (except in Tints) will make it current and new HSL's variations displayed.
+Choosing a colour (except in Tints) will make it current and new HSL's variations displayed.

 The controls on the main dialog.